 Waterproof Hiking Boots

 Save yourself a lot of trouble and leave the converse/vans/Nikes at home.
-They should not make your packing list for Iceland because they aren’t waterproof and don’t have enough support.
+They should not make your Iceland packing list because they aren’t waterproof and don’t have enough support.
 You are going to want to get yourself some sturdy waterproof hiking boots.
 You will be hiking on lava rocks, walking on black sand beaches, and hanging out near glaciers, so waterproof hiking boots are the number one type of shoe that should top your Iceland packing list.

 Cold Weather/Snow Boots

 If you are planning to visit Iceland in the winter or off-season, consider bringing a pair of snow gloves.
 Snow gloves aren’t that expensive and will make a world of a difference when your hands are warm and dry.
 Guys….being warm and dry IS something you will want to be in Iceland so take this to heart!
 Gloves for Iceland are absolutely essential, especially when visiting during the winter!

 A thermal hat or beanie is the perfect hat to add to your Iceland packing list as it something you are probably familiar with wearing already and it does the job of keeping you warm.
 If you have a hood on your coat, it easily fits under there as well.
 You can pick up a cheap one from Amazon or dig one out from the back of your closet.
 It is the perfect easy accessory to keep you warm when figuring out what to wear in Iceland.

-Since Iceland is so windy, skip packing a scarf that will blow off and choose a balaclava instead.
+Since the weather in Iceland is so windy, skip packing a scarf that will blow off and choose a balaclava instead.
 They protect your face and neck from arctic winds for less that $10 and they won’t blow off like a scarf.
 Balaclavas tuck into your shirt and can be worn underneath a hat so you can enjoy all the protection they have to offer without all the bulk.
 If you are looking for what to pack for Europe in winter or Iceland anytime of the year, rest assured you will be happy to have a Balaclava.
 If there is one thing from this Iceland packing list we suggest you invest in, this is it!

 When packing for Iceland, consider tossing in a pair of sunglasses.
 If you plan to visit Iceland in the summer, the sun never sets and you will need to protect your eyes.
-If you visit in winter, sunglasses are essential as the Arctic sun reflects off of the never-ending fields of snow.
+If you visit in Iceland in winter, sunglasses are essential as the Arctic sun reflects off of the never-ending fields of snow.
 Sunglasses are an unexpected but extremely useful item to have on your packing list for Iceland.
 Bonus: they help protect against the wind!

 Since going out to eat in Iceland is super expensive, bringing extra food is a great way to save some money.
 Even though grocery stores in Iceland are reasonably priced, it doesn’t hurt to pack some freeze dried meals.
 Buying them online or at your local grocery store will be a fraction of the cost of buying food in Iceland.
 Extra food is indeed a weird but useful thing to add to your Iceland packing list!

 Luggage And Bags To Use When Packing For Iceland

 If you plan to take advantage of cheap flights to Iceland on WOW air or a similar budget airline, packing everything in a carry-on suitcase will save you a lot of money.
 We travel with rolling carry-on luggage with spinner wheels.
 If you are hoping to fit this whole Iceland packing list on the plane with you, make sure to get one with decent interior pockets.

 Waterproof Camera Bag

 Iceland is a photographer’s dream, so if you are bringing expensive camera gear, make sure you are carrying a waterproof camera backpack.
 We use a Tenba Shootout 24L and it is the perfect size for all of our gear, sturdy for lots of hiking, and waterproof when we set it down on snow or wet ground.
 The Tenba Shootout is also “personal item” compatible so you won’t have to pay extra for it when flying!
 When looking for what to bring to Iceland, be sure to consider the fact that you need to keep all your gear safe from the elements!

-Since you won’t be trekking your suitcase around, a daypack is the perfect travel item to carry your essentials for the day including a snack, extra clothing, water bottle, etc. If you want to add a daypack to your Iceland packing list, Look for one that folds up so you can pack it in your luggage and take it out upon your arrival.
+Since you won’t be trekking your suitcase around, a daypack is the perfect travel item to carry your essentials for the day including a snack, extra clothing, water bottle, etc. If you want to add a daypack to your Iceland packing list, look for one that folds up so you can pack it in your luggage and take it out upon your arrival.

 Electronics and Camera Gear That Should Make Your Iceland Packing List

 If we had to suggest two lenses to pack for Iceland, we would suggest the Tamron 15-30mm for landscape and wide angle shots and the Tamron 70-200 for capturing detail that is a bit further away.
 If you aren’t looking to invest in new gear to include on your Iceland packing list, whatever you have on hand will most likely be able to work just fine!

 Mobile Wifi Hotspot

 If you are looking for a fun new tech toy to bring to Iceland, consider a compact drone!
 They are affordable and the quality is fantastic.
 You can even pilot them from apps on your smartphone.
 We have a Yuneec Breeze which takes fantastic photo and video and is very responsive and affordable at only $399.
 We also travel with a tiny foldable Dobby Pocket Drone which can literally fit in your pocket.
 Dobby Pocket Drone rings in at $275 but the quality isn’t quite as fantastic as the Breeze.
-Both drones are a great option for first timers and Iceland is the perfect place to get your wings!
+Both drones are a great option for first-timers and Iceland is the perfect place to get your wings!